wil3/android-hidden-data/README.md

 * Fields corresponding to the outer classes in  inner classes, anonymous classes, and local classes are ignored and not included in serialization or deserialization

-#Known Issues

-* If parameter is refType we can not identify the varaible reference

-This could possibly be fixed by modifying Infoflow.java line 583

 #TODO

 * If we can find all instances of the model, can we set those as sources at the locations found to see if they flow there?